 Picking 16th, the Steelers struck gold with Troy Polamalu.
 Not much more needs to be said about this pick.

 Going back-to-back Hall of Famers is why the Steelers have been as successful as they’ve been.
 Although he’s not in the Hall yet (because he’s still on the roster) the selection of Ben Roethlisberger at number 11 will forever be one of the best picks in franchise history.
-Two Lombardi trophies later, Roethlisberger will have at least one more year to add another.

 After a loss to the Patriots in the AFC Title Game, the Steelers had the 30th pick.
 The used that on Virginia tight end Heath Miller.
 The franchise fan favorite would start 15 games his rookie year, which also coincided with a Super Bowl victory over the Seattle Seahawks.